averbraeck/dsol/docs/1-getting-started/example-event.md

 ```

 ### 6. Experiment management
 A simulation model is executed as part of a properly designed experiment.
-The experiment sets the input parameters, measures the output statistics, and establishes a relationshp between the input paprameters and the calculated indicators.
+The experiment sets the input parameters, measures the output statistics, and establishes a relationship between the input parameters and the calculated indicators.
 Often, the model is ran multiple times (so-called *replications* of the simulation run), to avoid any dependency on the particularities of a specific run.
 When the model is stable, and the indicators easily converge towards the same value, a handful of replications, typically 5 or 10, is sufficient.
 When the model has rare events that can happen at particular times, such as weather events, failures, or disturbances, many more replications are needed to assess the true value of the output statistics, since the outcome of two replications can differ significantly.
 In such a case, the 95% confidence interval of the output statistics needs to be calculated and replications have to be repeated until the confidence interval is considered to be small enough for the purpose of the experiment.
 In this case, we start with observing one replication, but want to extend to multiple replications later.

 Two other values that need to be set for the experiment are the length of each run, and the so-called warmup period -- the start period of the model that it needs to cover the transient period.
-When a model needs time to get realistically 'filled' and therefor show realistic behavior, we remove the first part of the run (that shows irrealistic behavior, e.g., because the model is too 'empty') from the statistics.
+When a model needs time to get realistically 'filled' and therefor show realistic behavior, we remove the first part of the run (that shows unrealistic behavior, e.g., because the model is too 'empty') from the statistics.
 In other words, the warmup period is the duration after which the statistics are all reset to their initial values.
-For this queueing model, we set the run time to 1000 time units, and the warmup period to 0, since an empty system is quite realistic, and the system is so simple, it does not need any time to get realistically filled.
+For this queuing model, we set the run time to 1000 time units, and the warmup period to 0, since an empty system is quite realistic, and the system is so simple, it does not need any time to get realistically filled.

 In the code, setting up the `Simulator`, `Model` and `Replication` is pretty straightforward: